woossi0/suite/docs/usermanual/source/introduction/sampledata.rst

 A world wide country layer taken from the Natural Earth `1:50m cultural <http://www.naturalearthdata.com/downloads/50m-cultural-vectors/>`_ vector dataset.

-The :guilabel:`opengeo:countries` layer is in a geographic projection (EPSG:4326) with a spatial extent of +-180 (longitude) and +-90 (latitude).
+The :guilabel:`opengeo:countries` layer is in a geographic projection (EPSG:4326) with a full world extent.

-.. _sampledata.medford:
+.. _intro.sampledata.medford:

 Medford
 -------

-The city of Medford, in the USA state of Oregon, has generously shared some of their public domain municipal data.
+The city of Medford, in the United States state of Oregon, has generously shared some of their public domain municipal data.

 .. note:: This data does not ship with OpenGeo Suite by default.
 To install the data download `medford.zip <http://data.opengeo.org/medford.zip>`_ and unpack it into the root of the GeoServer data directory.